mmagnus/rnahub/README.md

   --cpus CPUS           number of cpus for nhmmer --dry                 show all cmds, dont run them --repeatmasker
-  --job-folder JOB_FOLDER
+  --utot                tell nhmmer that this is DNA sequence, and use U->T for repeatmasker --job-folder JOB_FOLDER
-                        create a job folder based on the path to the input fasta sequence, by default 'jobs/'so with example/seq.fa, the job folder is going to be jobs/seq/seq.fa
+                        create a job folder based on the path to the input fasta sequence, by default 'jobs/'so with example/seq.fa, the job folder is going to be jobs/seq/seq.fa [and other files here]
-                        [and other files here] --dev-skip-search     skip v0..v3 all nhmmer searches --dev-skip-nhmmer0    show all cmds, dont run them --dev-skip-nhmmer123  show all cmds, dont run them --dev-skip-cmcalibrate
-                        show all cmds, dont run them --dev-skip-rscape     show all cmds, dont run them --dev-skip-infernal   show all cmds, dont run them --rscape              rscape only
+  --dev-skip-search     skip v0..v3 all nhmmer searches --dev-skip-nhmmer0    show all cmds, dont run them --dev-skip-nhmmer123  show all cmds, dont run them --dev-skip-rscape     show all cmds, dont run them --dev-skip-infernal   show all cmds, dont run them --rscape-path RSCAPE_PATH
+                        overwrite rscape-path from config --rscape              rscape only
+  --input INPUT [INPUT ...]
-  --fasta FASTA         .fa for now, don't use .fasta --flanked FLANKED     .fa for now, don't use .fasta, flank the sequence including the query sequence --flanks-in-header    run flanked mode (create extra v0 files), syntax in the fasta header '><seq_name> <start>-<end>, use this or --flanked fasta file
+                        .fasta/.fa file with query seq or alignment .sto --flanked FLANKED     .fa for now, don't use .fasta, flank the sequence including the query sequence --flanks-in-header    run flanked mode (create extra v0 files), syntax in the fasta header '><seq_name> <start>-<end>, use this or --flanked fasta file
   --flanks-start FLANKS_START